 Karim also says not road-mapping the project, and understanding how you will iterate and move forward is a bad idea.
 Someone must be constantly evolving and keeping focused on project evolution.

-If you need help in this area, I suggest signing up for my free guide on storytelling and how to get more press in 10 days
+Need help in this area?
+I suggest signing up for my free guide on storytelling and how to get more press in 10 days

 Saba Karim Links

 Sign up with code “givefirst” for the Twitter Workshop on Marketing and Branding.

 - Saba Karim is really active on Twitter.

 - Follow Saba Karim on Clubhouse